smorello87/orals/Daily_Dissertation.md

 ## December 8

-Earlier this week, I met with Matt to talk about my digital list.
+Earlier this week, I met with M-- to talk about my digital list.
 The meeting went very well--he was totally supportive and encouraging of my choices so far, and seemed to appreciate what I could explain about my project.

 He helped me to cut out some works, to add a few more, and to consider strategies for approaching the exam.
 His specific suggestions include
 - Despite one of my research questions being about gender/queerness, this list is really missing texts on those topics.
 Some suggestions that address this